An Activity-Based Model of Transport Demand for Greater Melbourne: Method

 While it would be preferable to use a distance-based bandwidth as in the previous section to select trips to build the distributions, accurate representation of distributions requires more data than density-based measures.
 The closest 500 trips were chosen instead as only driving, with its 67,769 trips, was able to build representative distributions, whereas there were only 14,621 walking, 7,166 public transport, and 1,515 cycling trips.
-These distributions were calculated at the population-weighted centroids instead of the destination locations as the variation within the \gls{sa1} regions was not significant enough to warrant the additional computation costs.
+These distributions were calculated at the population-weighted centroids instead of the destination locations as the variation within the \gls{sa1} regions was not significant enough to warrant additional computation costs.

-Calculating the distance probabilities was performed by first filtering the OD-matrix to the current \gls{sa1} region, providing a set of distances to all other regions.
-The log-mean and standard deviation for the chosen transport mode for the region was then used to filter potential destinations to only those with distances within the 5th and 95th percentile of the log-normal distribution, ensuring unlikely distances would not be selected.
-Potential destinations where the attraction probability was zero were also filtered to ensure that there would be a suitable destination location present.
-Probabilities were then calculated for the remaining destinations based on their distances and the log-mean and standard deviation for the nominated transport mode.
-These were then normalized so that their total equaled one.
+Calculating the distance probabilities works by first filtering the OD-matrix to the current \gls{sa1} region, providing a set of distances to all other regions.
+The log-mean and standard deviation for the chosen transport mode for the region are then used to filter potential destinations to only those with distances within the 5th and 95th percentiles of the log-normal distribution, ensuring unlikely distances are not selected.
+Potential destinations where the attraction probability was zero are also filtered to ensure that there would be a suitable destination location present.
+Probabilities are then calculated for the remaining destinations based on their distances and the log-mean and standard deviation for the nominated transport mode.
+These are then normalized so that their total equaled one.
 Because there are far fewer short distances than longer distances, the probabilities were further normalized by binning distances into 500 meter categories and then dividing each probability by the number of distances in that category.

 Destination attraction was calculated similar to mode probability, with the probabilities retrieved for the nominated destination category.
 Kernel Density Estimation (KDE) was again calculated at each candidate location for each destination category, using a weighted Gaussian kernel with a bandwidth of 3,200m for work, 300m for park, 200m for education, and 20,000m for commercial destinations.
-These were then aggregated up to \gls{sa1} and converted normalized so that the total attraction value equaled one for each category.
+Then, these were aggregated to \gls{sa1} and normalized so that the total attraction value was equal to one for each category.